 We continue to review contractual arrangements and develop strategic business relationships with suppliers in key parts of our supply chains to help ensure that necessary standards are in place, and maintained, to prevent Modern Slavery in our supply chains.

 We have zero tolerance to Modern Slavery.
 As part of the steps taken to ensure all those in our supply chains and our contractors comply with our values and ethics we continue to operate a supply chain compliance programme.
 This includes visits by sourcing, quality and engineering teams, a periodic scorecard process and periodic visits by the Group’s general counsel.
 However, as a result of the global COVID-19 pandemic and travel and other restrictions, intended to limit the spread of the virus, imposed by governments around the world, periodic visits remained suspended during 2021 and our ability to further develop our supply chain was adversely affected.

 In order to assess the effectiveness of our Modern Slavery measures we review the following key performance indicators:

-This statement was approved by the board of directors of Britax Group Limited on 29 June 2021 and will be reviewed and updated annually.
+This statement was approved by the board of directors of Britax Group Limited on 22 June 2022 and the board of directors of Britax Excelsior Limited on 30 June 2022 and will be reviewed and updated annually.